OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 INSPIRE Coordinate Systems
 ''''''''''''''''''''''''''

 ArcGIS Server always adds 2 coordinate systems: EPSG:4326 (or CRS:84 for version 1.3.0) and the coordinate system set on the map document creating the service.
-To add any additional coordinate systems go to your map service and edit it using either `ArcGIS Server Manager <http://server.arcgis.com/en/server/latest/publish-services/windows/editing-service-properties-in-manager.htm>`_ or `ArcMap <http://server.arcgis.com/en/server/latest/publish-services/windows/editing-service-properties-in-arcgis-for-desktop.htm>`_.
-On the *Service Editor* dialog go to *Capabilities > WMS* and, in the *Additional spatial reference systems* text box, type any well-known EPSG ID in the format indicated below.
+To add any additional coordinate systems go to your map service and edit it using either `ArcGIS Server Manager <http://server.arcgis.com/en/server/latest/publish-services/windows/editing-service-properties-in-manager.htm>`_ or `ArcGIS Pro <https://pro.arcgis.com/en/pro-app/latest/help/sharing/overview/overwrite-a-map-service.htm>`_.
+On the *Publish a Service*  dialog go to *Capabilities > WMS* and, in the *Additional spatial reference systems* text box, type any well-known EPSG ID in the format indicated below.

 .. figure:: images/esriimage009.png
    :alt: Additional spatial reference systems option

-   Figure 5 - Additional spatial reference systems option
+   Figure 10 - Additional spatial reference systems option

 INSPIRE extended capabilities
 '''''''''''''''''''''''''''''